influxdata/influxdb/docs/data_organization_lifecycle.md

 ## Data Organization
 Figure 1 illustrates an `IOx Server` which is a columnar database management system (DBMS).
-An IOx Serves includes many `databases`, each represents an isolated dataset from an organization or user.
+An IOx Server includes many `databases`, each represents an isolated dataset from an organization or user.
 The IOx Server in Figure 1 consists of `p` databases.
 Each database has as many `tables` as needed.
 Data of each table is partitioned on a specified partition key which is an expression of the table column(s).
 In the example of Figure 1, `Table 1` is partitioned by date which is an expression on a time column of `Table 1`. `Partition` data is physically split into many chunks depending on the table's flow of ingested data which will be described in the next section, Data Life Cycle.
 Each chunk contains a subset of rows of its table partition on a subset of columns of the table.
 For example, `Chunk 1` has 2 rows of data on columns `col1`, `col2`, and `col3` while `Chunk 2` includes 3 rows on `col1` and `col4`.
 Since every chunk can consist of data of the same or different columns, a chunk has it own `schema` defined with it. `Chunk 1`'s schema is {`col1`, `col2`, `col3`} (and their corresponding data types) and `Chunk 2`'s schema is {`col1`, `col4`}.
 Columns with the same name, such as `col1`, represent the same column and must have the same data type across all chunks within the table.

 ```text
                                                                  ┌───────────┐